mountaintopsolutions/remote-fancontrol/README.md

-# remote-fancontrol

-Fancontrol script modified to get its values from a daemon on a remote VM, useful when using system fan headers to control fans of GPUs that are PCIE Passthroughed.

 ## Overview

-A client-server application that allows controlling GPU fans when the GPU is passed through to a VM.
-The client runs in the VM to monitor temperatures, while the server runs on the host to control the fans.
+A client-server application that allows controlling GPU fans when the GPU(s) are passed through to a VM.
+The client runs in the VM that the GPU is passed through to, to monitor temperatures, while the server runs on the host to control the fans via motherboard PWM headers.

 ## Features